jcsaezal/panbuild/README.md

 ## Installation

+To use Panbuild, you must install [Pandoc][pandoc] on your system.
+It is also highly recommended to update your PATH to include the directory where pandoc's binaries were installed (Pandoc's installer typically takes care of that).

+### Binary installation (Windows and Mac OS X only)

+In the Panbuild's [download page](https://github.com/jcsaezal/panbuild/releases/latest) you can find a ZIP file containing executable files for Windows and Mac OS X. For the installation, just extract the `panbuild` executable file from the ZIP archive and place it in any directory included in the PATH (e.g. the directory where `pandoc.exe` or the `pandoc` executable was installed on your system).

+### Installation from source

-Apart from installing [`pandoc`][pandoc], using the latest version of `panbuild` requires [Python], a programming language whose interpreter comes pre-installed on Linux and Mac OS X, and which can be easily installed on [Windows].
+Installing `panbuild` from source requires [Python], a programming language whose interpreter comes pre-installed on Linux and Mac OS X, and which can be easily installed on [Windows].
 Panbuild works with both Python v2.7 and v3.x.

 The installation also requires `pip`, a program that downloads and installs modules from the Python Package Index ([PyPI]) or from a specified URL.
 On Mac OS X, it typically comes installed with your Python distribution.
 On Windows, make sure you choose to install `pip` during the installation of Python (latest Python installers provide such an option).
 On a Debian-based system (including Ubuntu), you can install `pip` (as root) as follows:

 	apt-get install python-pip

-There are basically two ways to install Panbuild: with and without `git`.
+There are basically two ways to install Panbuild from source: with and without `git`.

-### Git-based installation
+#### Git-based installation

 This approach is straightforward and perhaps more suitable for Linux and Mac OS X, where the `git` command can be easily installed.
 In following this approach you can install `panbuild` by using the following command as root: